What is heart-healthy eating?

 What is cholesterol?

 Plant foods (grains, fruits, and vegetables) do not contain cholesterol.
 If the body's blood cholesterol gets too high, then cholesterol may build up in the blood vessels and cause damage.
+It is recommended to limit the amount of cholesterol in your diet.

 Making healthy food choices